 Third parties that were admitted as intervening parties during a merger control procedure may appeal the Federal Cartel Office’s formal (Phase II) clearance decision.
+A ministerial authorisation may only be appealed by a third party claiming direct infringement of its rights.
 Non-objection (Phase I) clearance letters may not be appealed.

 What is the time limit for any appeal?

 An appeal against a Federal Cartel Office decision must be lodged within one month of service of the decision.
 An appeal against a Dusseldorf Higher Regional Court judgment must be lodged within one month of service of the judgment.